 Once students have achieved an advanced standard of classical ballet technique, the faculty places them in the Upper Division.
 This division provides students ages 14-18 the pre-professional training needed to pursue either a professional ballet career or a college dance major.
 Two course options in this division vary in intensity.
-Both options emphasize classical ballet technique with additional classes in modern, character dance, jazz and theatre dance.
+Both options emphasize classical ballet technique with additional classes in modern, character dance, jazz, tap, and theatre dance.
 Performance opportunities with The SRB Ensemble and in Richmond Ballet professional company productions are an important part of this division.

-New students need to be placed by The School of Richmond Ballet faculty prior to the start of the Fall session.
+New students need to be placed by School of Richmond Ballet faculty prior to the start of the Fall session.

 - Parents are asked to please remain in the lobby during class times, so that the student can focus his/her entire attention on dance.

 - The School is not responsible for lost or stolen personal property.
 Please leave all valuables at home.
 Please label dancewear with student’s name.

 - Dance is a strenuous activity.
 The School suggests a complete physical prior to starting classes.